InstitutoTodosPelaSaude/viralQC/README.md

 ### get-blast-database

 This command configures local blast database with all ncbi refseq viral genomes.
-It is necessary to run at least once to generate a local blast database, before running the `run-from-fasta` command.
+It is necessary to run at least once to generate a local blast database, before running the `run` command.

 ```bash
 vqc get-blast-database --cores 2